kobozo/kobozo-opencode/command/create-style-guide.md

 Please be thorough in your interview - gather all necessary information before creating the documents.
 Use TodoWrite to track the interview and creation process.
 ```

-3. Wait for style-guide-builder to complete
+3. Wait for style-guide-manager to complete

 4. Review the created documentation